 You may have noticed that surge looks a little different on the new app and a lot more aesthetically pleasing.
 Instead of the old hexagons, surge is now smoothly integrated into the map and you can actually see the roads and street names.
 Here’s what surge used to look like:

-We’ll have more on this in the coming weeks – let us know if you see the roll out on your Uber driver app in the comments below.
+We’ll have more on this topic in the coming weeks.
+Let us know if you get the new Uber driver app in the comments below. –Harry @ RSG

 Latest posts by Harry Campbell (see all)